Huntington Beach Desalination Project

 Join Us for a tour of the Carlsbad Desal Plant

 Each day, the Carlsbad Desal Plant delivers 50 million gallons of fresh, desalinated water to San Diego County serving nearly 400,000 people.
 Poseidon is in the final permitting stages of a second seawater desalination plant in Orange County.
-Due to COVID-19, tours of the Carlsbad Desalination Plant have been temporarily suspended.
+Poseidon will be hosting a tour of the Carlsbad Desalination Plant on December 2, 2019 at 10:00 a.m.
+Please RSVP if you would like to attend.
+Please plan on wearing long pants and closed-toed shoes.
+You must also have a state-issued ID, such as a California Driver’s License.
+Hard hats and vests will be provided.
+Please respond at or call with your full name.
+Download a printer-friendly pdf flyer.

 News